THEREALUNREAL/THEREALUNREAL.github.io/_posts/2017-10-20-HuntDownTheFreeman.markdown

 icon: /images/icons/sourcehd.png
 ---

-Been working with **Royal Rudius Entertainment** on the "Hunt Down The Freeman" Source engine game, as Senior Level Designer.
-As of now I can't show much since the game is still in development, but it will be releasing on Steam fairly soon! _fingers crossed_
+Worked with **Royal Rudius Entertainment** on "Hunt Down The Freeman".
+I was in charge of creating some of the levels of the game.
+The game was far from being a success, but it was a decent learning experience for me.
+I learned a lot about the game dev world and was fortunate enough to get a job on a different studio a few months before release of HDTF.